HarshGupta-coder/Jenkins-ECR-Docker-Email-Integration/README.md

 ### Step 2: Launch Main Instance

-Launch the main EC2 instance with a UserData script provided in the documentation.
+Launch the main EC2 instance with a UserData script provided in the repo.
 Attach `main-sg` to the main EC2 instance.

 ### Step 3: Launch Deploy Instance

-Launch the deploy EC2 instance with a UserData script provided in the documentation.
+Launch the deploy EC2 instance with a UserData script provided in the repo.
 Attach `deploy-sg` to the deploy EC2 instance.

 ### Step 4: Create IAM User